Articles of Association: A Guide for Small Business & Startups in the UK

 When it comes to actually creating your Articles of Association, most companies will look at the model articles as a starting point.
 These may be sufficient to get your company started, however, this document will in many ways act as your company constitution, so it’s important it accurately reflects how your company operates day to day.

 With that in mind, it can help to seek out legal advice to figure out the most appropriate constitution for your business.
-Alternatively, a lawyer-drafted Articles of Association template available via the Docue platform can be a particularly valuable asset when starting out.
+Alternatively, a lawyer-drafted template set of Articles of Association available via the Docue platform can be a particularly valuable asset when starting out.
 You can create, update, customise, and store your Articles of Association quickly and cost effectively using the Docue platform.
 This will allow you to leverage the expertise of a legal team, without incurring their costs.

 Often the model articles are adopted in the first instance, but they can also be amended and modified at that stage.
 For example, by excluding certain aspects of the model articles that the company doesn’t want to apply.
 You can easily and quickly implement these type of amendments using the tick box options and lawyer-made guidelines within the Docue platform.